 As you can imagine, we’re pretty amped that The Emotion Thesaurus Second Edition is here.
 We hope you find those extra 55 emotions and double the teaching content is a big help as you craft stronger character emotion.

-These posts below are packed with great ideas for showing emotion:
+These posts are packed with help for showing emotion:

 The Inner Struggle: How to Show a Character’s Repressed Emotions (Jane Friedman)